module-federation/module-federation-examples/dashboard-example/README.md

 # Running Demo

+Run the Dashboard Docker container as per [instructions](https://www.npmjs.com/package/@module-federation/dashboard-plugin).

+Then run `yarn build` and reload the dashboard to see the end result

 Run `yarn start`.
 This will build and serve both `app1` and `app2` on ports 3001 and 3002 respectively.

 - [localhost:3001](http://localhost:3001/)